Create a

 Weaknesses in career development opportunities

 A second issue is the apparent disconnect between the commonly stated values around employee development and actual movement or advancement.
 Oft-quoted complaints about ‘having to leave the company to advance’ are borne out in recent research that has 59% of employees stating that their organization “rarely or never” supports their search for roles outside of the department, and 78% reporting their frustration with challenges to advance their careers.
-Where 63% of employees voice concerns that their employer cares more about productivity than their development, it will come as no surprise that a 2022 McKinsey study showed that 41% of those who quit their jobs did so owing to a lack of career development and upward mobility opportunities.
+Given that 63% of employees voice concerns that their employer cares more about productivity than their development, it will come as no surprise that a 2022 McKinsey study found that 41% of those who quit their jobs did so due to a lack of career development and upward mobility opportunities.

 Manager skill and awareness deficits